The World Game: History

 From August 2013, the show was retooled as a half-hour weekly Monday night show airing on SBS One.
-The new format now offers a wide coverage of Australian and international football events from the week prior, augmented with analysis and reaction from the show's experts..
+The new format now offers a wide coverage of Australian and international football events from the week prior, augmented with analysis and reaction from the show's experts.

 After a brief hiatus in 2014–15, the show was once again retooled for the 2015–16 season, as a one-hour talk show edition on Sunday afternoon at 1pm.
-Due to Murray's retirement, Lucy Zelic took over as the programme's new presenter, with Foster remaining as chief analyst.
+Due to Murray's retirement, Lucy Zelić took over as the programme's new presenter, with Foster remaining as chief analyst.

 In 2019, after 17 seasons, the TV show was quietly dropped, and the brand was transitioned to focus on their digital platforms, but the show's podcast remained, broadcast through The World Game website.
 In 2021, as part of a streamlining of their digital operations, SBS announced that it was shutting down The World Game website, merging all soccer content within the SBS Sport website.
 As the site was the only soccer website which catered to Australian fans, the move received heavy backlash.
 SBS would still provide soccer coverage using The World Game brand, including the 2022 FIFA World Cup, on the SBS TV channel and through the SBS On Demand streaming platform.

 Guests on the program have included Ledley King, Scott Jamieson, Shane Smeltz, Kevin Muscat, Corey Gameiro, Nick Montgomery, Marcos Flores, Vítor Saba, Luke Casserly and Archie Thompson.